MikeTaylor/catlogger/README.md

 You can ask a logger whether it has a particular category enabled using `logger.hasCategory(cat)`.
 This is a rather ugly back-door, but it's necessary for cases where another library does its own logging and you need to create a predicate for it based on the logger's categories.

+### Message transformations

+A logger can be configured to perform regular-expression transformations on the logged messages -- for example, to remove passwords.
+A transformation is represented by a regular expression (type `*regexp.Regexp`) and a replacement string.
+Transformations can be added using `logger.AddTransformation(pattern, replacement)`, and are run in the order in which they are added.
+At this time, there is no way to inspect the list or remove an entry.

 ## Provenance